thebeachdev/notes-app/README.md

 - You should also be able to edit code and see it appear.
 - If you edit a large amount of changes and make

+## LocalDev Mode
+The backend can run seperate from the front end, you need to have an instance of postgres running.
+The postgres database should be postgres, `notesDev`. the config file contains other details if needed for configuring the database.
+The test run locally, you need to have a `notesTest` added in postgres.
 ### Generate Docs
  To generate current docs to project run `npm run docs`

 ### How to run tests.
- To run local system level tests use `npm run local:systemTests`.
+ To run local system level tests use `npm run docker:systemTests`.

 ### How to run the project.
 1. In the root of the project directory run in your terminal or IDE use the start script `npm run dev` this will start the api server.
 The express server will display a port to connect to.